Jim Polzin: How Marisa Moseley plans to build the Badgers women’s basketball program into something special

 Another eye-catcher in the room provides motivation for the University of Wisconsin women’s basketball coach without the use of words.
 Hanging on her wall is a landscape portrait, measuring 7 by 2 feet, of a packed Kohl Center from a game nearly two decades ago.

-Moseley, who will make her UW coaching debut Wednesday night when the Badgers open the 2021-22 season at home against St. Thomas, has what she calls a “fixer mentality.”
-She already has one successful rebuild under her belt at Boston University, her alma mater, and before that learned everything there is to know about what it takes to sustain a winning culture while serving as an assistant to Geno Auriemma for nine seasons at Connecticut.
+Moseley, who will make her UW coaching debut Wednesday night when the 2021-22 season opens at home against St. Thomas, has what she calls a “fixer mentality.”
+She already has one successful rebuild under her belt at Boston University, her alma mater, and before that learned everything there is to know about what it takes to sustain a winning culture while serving as an assistant to Geno Auriemma for nine seasons at UConn.

 She is bright and funny.
 Sarcasm isn’t for everyone, yet Moseley seems to have a knack for finding the right times to use it.
 Conversations with her are equal parts entertaining and informative, a difficult balance that Moseley pulls off without any of it sounding fake.